 We made our way to Cookeville's first community created mountain bike trail at Cane Creek Park.
 It was our first time on a MTB trail, and was definitely an exciting challenge.
 Exhausted from our workout, we hopped in the pool, before heading downtown for the Fall Fun Fest.
 Downtown Cookeville was a quaint town with great food and culture that feels like there's much more to it than what you can discover in a weekend.
-Some of our favorite spots included Poet's Coffee, World Foods, the Cooke House, and Cream City Ice Cream & Coffee House.
+Some of our favorite spots included Poet's Coffee, World Foods, Father Tom's Pub, and Cream City Ice Cream & Coffee House.

 We ended the day on Bee Rock in Monterrey before the storms rolled in having us settle in our rooms and watch football.

 The next day we headed to Fall Creek Falls, as we had just been to Cummins Falls a few days prior.
 We met up with a local photographer friend, and we made our way down to Fall Creek Falls where the water was slightly trickling off the edge, and there were many couples relaxing on the rocks.